The Virtue of Fasting During Muharram

 “They did not sacrifice a rooster,” the Shaykh said.
 “Rather, a man committed an incestuous act with his mother.”

-The students began to exclaim, “Refuge is sought with Allah!
+The students exclaimed, “Refuge is sought with Allah!
 With his mother!”

 * See http://sunnahpublishing.net/wp-content/uploads/2019/02/Salihalshaikhweunderstandtawheed.mp3